organicveggie/metrics-statsd/README.md

 Statsd reporter for [codahale/metrics] (https://github.com/codahale/metrics), based on Sean Laurent's [metrics-statsd] (https://github.com/organicveggie/metrics-statsd) and Mike Keesey's [metrics-statsd] (https://github.com/ReadyTalk/metrics-statsd), with added support for metric tags on the reporter level.

-Only versopm 3.x of the Metrics library is supported.
+Only version 3.x of the Metrics library is supported.

 ## Quick Start